 Chronic underfunding

 Funding increases have not kept up with the costs of providing education and maintenance demands, leaving school boards under enormous pressure.
 Real per-student funding in Ontario has been cut steadily from 2012-13 to the present.
-Adjusted for inflation, per-student funding is $1,100 lower today than it was at its peak in 2011-12 – which translates into a $2.5 billion real cut in 2022-23.
-This has been achieved by keeping wages artificially low through wage restraint legislation and incursions on free collective bargaining.
-It also puts profound pressure on school boards to understaff and layoffs on a regular basis, resulting in worsening working and learning conditions in Ontario schools.
+This has been achieved, in part, by keeping wages artificially low through wage restraint legislation and incursions on free collective bargaining.
+It also puts profound pressure on school boards to hire adequate staff to meet students needs, and layoffs occur on a regular basis, resulting in worsening working and learning conditions in Ontario schools.

 In Alberta, public school funding now occurs using a three-year average.
 If you are in a school district with growing enrolment, you are shorted per student funding.
-For Edmonton Public this year that new calculation has caused a funding shortage worth 100 students.
+For the Edmonton public school district, the new calculation has caused a funding shortfall worth 100 students.

 Privatization